-We want to ensure staff are consciously inclusive in their day -to-day practice and interactions with our patients and teams recognising their mix of abilities, experience and knowledge.
-The Hospital is fair and inclusive and acts with integrity.
+We want to ensure staff are consciously inclusive in their day-to-day practice and interactions with our patients and teams recognising their mix of abilities, experience and knowledge.
+The hospital is fair and inclusive and acts with integrity.

 Our staff provide compassionate care and we adopt a patient centred approach to the care we provide.
 As an employer we strive to provide a very positive supportive workplace free from any form of bullying, harassment or discrimination.
+We believe that the only way to consistently provide the highest possible level of care is through being truly inclusive, creating the right conditions for staff to flourish and for patients to receive the services that they need, in the way that they need them and in the right environment based on their individual needs.

-The hospital has met its statutory obligations to monitor and report on workforce and patient equality and diversity and provide assurances that actions are being taken to address any shortfalls
+The hospital has met its statutory obligations to monitor and report on workforce and patient equality and diversity and provide assurances that actions are being taken to address any shortfalls.